randirose/e-commerce-backend-orm-randi/README.md

 ## Installation

 For this application, you'll need `Node.js` and `MySQL` installed on your local machine.
-You need to run `npm install` to install all other dependencies from the `package.json`.
+You need to run `npm install` once you've cloned the code (clone here: https://github.com/randirose/e-commerce-backend-orm-randi) to install all other dependencies from the `package.json`.
 Once you have all dependencies installed, you can move on to Usage.

 ## Usage